misener/GRTTWaK-website/support.md

 ## What you get

-This isn't a Kickstarter.
-We don't have t-shirts or tote bags or stretch goals.
-But, as a way to say thank you, **patrons get early access to a block of advance tickets for each live event**.[^tickets]
+Beyond our sincere thanks, and the opportunity to support a thing you love, you also get early access to tickets for live events.
+Live GRTTWaK shows often sell out *very* quickly, and we'll make a special block of tickets available to patrons first.[^tickets]

 ## No pressure